ARO369/Language-Preservation-Platform-Copyright/README.md

-# **Language Preservation Web App - Setup Guide**
+# **Preserving Languages Through Blockchain Technology - Setup Guide**

 ## **Introduction**

-This document provides a step-by-step guide to setting up and running the Language Preservation Web App on your local machine.
+This document provides a step-by-step guide to setting up and running the Preserving Languages Through Blockchain Technology on your local machine.
 The project is built using **React.js, Node.js, and Solana CLI** and is included in a **ZIP file** with all necessary dependencies.

 ## **System Requirements**